mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ~~~~~~~~~~
 {: #sequence title="Possible sequences of messages in the mPlane protocol"}

-In the nominal sequence, a capability leads to a specification leads to a result, where results may be transmitted by some other protocol.
+In the nominal sequence, a Capability leads to a Specification leads to a Result, where Results may be transmitted by some other protocol.
 All the paths through the sequence of messages are shown in the diagram above; message types are described in detail in {{message-types}}.

 Separate from the sequence of messages, the mPlane protocol supports two connection establishment patterns:

-  - Client-initiated, in which clients connect directly to components at known, stable URLs.
-Client-initiated workflows are intended for use between clients and supervisors, for access to repositories, and for access to probes embedded within a network infrastructure.
+  - Client-initiated, in which Clients connect directly to Components at known, stable URLs.
+Client-initiated workflows are intended for use between Clients and supervisors, for access to repositories, and for access to probes embedded within a network infrastructure.

-  - Component-initiated, in which components initiate connections to clients.
-Component-initiated workflows are intended for use between components without stable routable addresses and supervisors, e.g. for small probes on embedded devices, mobile devices, or software probes embedded in browsers on personal computers behind network-address translators (NATs) or firewalls which prevent a client from establishing a connection to them.
+  - Component-initiated, in which Components initiate connections to Clients.
+Component-initiated workflows are intended for use between Components without stable routable addresses and supervisors, e.g. for small probes on embedded devices, mobile devices, or software probes embedded in browsers on personal computers behind network-address translators (NATs) or firewalls which prevent a Client from establishing a connection to them.

-Within a given mPlane domain, these patterns can be combined (along with indirect export and direct access) to facilitate complex interactions among clients and components according to the requirements imposed by the application and the deployment of components in the network.
+Within a given mPlane domain, these patterns can be combined (along with indirect export and direct access) to facilitate complex interactions among Clients and Components according to the requirements imposed by the application and the deployment of Components in the network.

 ## Integrating Measurement Tools into mPlane

-mPlane's flexibility and the self-description of measurements provided by the capability-specification-result cycle was designed to allow a wide variety of existing measurement tools, both probes and repositories, to be integrated into an mPlane domain.
-In both cases, the key to integration is to define a capability for each of the measurements the tool can perform or the queries the repository needs to make available within an mPlane domain.
-Each capability has a set of parameters - information required to run the measurement or the query - and a set of result columns - information which the measurement or query returns.
+mPlane's flexibility and the self-description of measurements provided by the Capability-Specification-Result cycle was designed to allow a wide variety of existing measurement tools, both probes and repositories, to be integrated into an mPlane domain.
+In both cases, the key to integration is to define a Capability for each of the measurements the tool can perform or the queries the repository needs to make available within an mPlane domain.
+Each Capability has a set of parameters - information required to run the measurement or the query - and a set of result columns - information which the measurement or query returns.

 The parameters and result columns make up the measurement's schema, and are chosen from an extensible registry of elements.
 Practical details are given in {{designing-measurement-and-repository-schemas}}.

 ## From Architecture to Protocol Specification

-The remainder of this document builds the protocol specification based on this architecture from the bottom up.
+The remainder of this document builds the protocol Specification based on this architecture from the bottom up.
 First, we define the protocol's information model from the element registry through the types of mPlane messages and the sections they are composed of.
 We then define a concrete representation of this information model using Javascript Object Notation (JSON, {{RFC7159}}), and define bindings to WebSockets {{RFC6455}}} over TLS as a session protocol.

 # Protocol Information Model

-The mPlane protocol is message-oriented, built on the representation- and session-protocol-independent exchange of messages between clients and components.
-This section describes the information model, starting from the element registry which defines the elements from which capabilities can be built, then detailing each type of message, and the sections that make these messages up.
+The mPlane protocol is message-oriented, built on the representation- and session-protocol-independent exchange of messages between Clients and Components.
+This section describes the information model, starting from the element registry which defines the elements from which Capabilities can be built, then detailing each type of message, and the sections that make these messages up.
 It then provides advice on using the information model to model measurements and queries.

 ## Element Registry

-An element registry makes up the vocabulary by which mPlane components and clients can express the meaning of parameters, metadata, and result columns for mPlane statements.
+An element registry makes up the vocabulary by which mPlane Components and Clients can express the meaning of parameters, metadata, and result columns for mPlane statements.
 A registry is represented as a JSON {{RFC7159}} object with the following keys:

 - registry-format: currently `mplane-0`, determines the supported features of the registry format.
 - registry-uri: the URI identifying the registry.
 The URI must be dereferencable to retrieve the canonical version of this registry.